 Combine the spices in a small bowl and set aside.

-Prepare the carrots, onion, celery, and mushrooms.
-Wash or peel all of the vegetables before slicing or chopping, especially the mushrooms as they usually have dirt on them.
+Prepare (slice/chop) the carrots, onion, celery, and mushrooms.
 Mince the garlic cloves and set all of the ingredients aside.

 Once the meat is browned and the spices have been added, remove and drain the meat in a colander.
 Set the meat aside for later.

-Pour the remainder (2 tablespoons) of extra-virgin olive oil into the large stockpot and add the carrots, onions, celery, mushrooms, and garlic.
+Pour the remainder (2 tablespoons) of oil into the large stockpot and add the carrots, onions, celery, mushrooms, and garlic.
 Saute the vegetables over medium-high heat until tender (about 5 minutes).